-All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
-(See Appendix A).
-We have posters reminding temporary staff, volunteers and visitors of our key safeguarding staff.
-We have a safeguarding leaflet that we give to visitors, volunteers and temporary staff.
+All regular visitors, temporary staff and volunteers to our school will be given a visitors information sheet; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
+(See Appendix A)

 The DSL, deputies and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend appropriate training.
 In addition to formal training, the DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.